AGiorgetti/AngularConf2015_ng2/README.md

 tsd install

-tsd link (to link Angular2 bundled .d.ts)
+[tsd link does not seem to work anymore, cannot use the bundled .d.ts, I'll add them to the tsd.json file tsd link (to link Angular2 bundled .d.ts)]

 (change Visual Studio Code settings, see below)